aiida-vasp/aiida-vasp/docs/source/workflows/design_principles.md

 ```

 By default, every input to the workchain has to be specified in full before submission, this can be quiet tedious for daily calculation.
-To simplify the input, we have implemented the [`BuilderUpdater`] class that can automatically update the builder with default values.
+To simplify the input, we have implemented the {{ VaspInputGenerator }} class that can automatically update the builder with default values.
 See [this page](#workflow_inputs) for more information.

 The user may write default values and store them in an YAML file to ensure consistent settings are used across multiple projects.